alexkoulakos/explain-then-predict/README.md

 4. Activate the virtual environment: `src venv/bin/activate` (for Linux/MacOS) or `./venv/Scripts/activate.ps1` (for Windows)
 5. Install necessary dependancies: `pip install -r requirements.txt`

+## Support and Issues
+If you encounter any issues, bugs, or have questions, please feel free to open an issue on GitHub.
+Describe the problem you encountered, including:

+* A clear description of the issue or bug
+* Steps to reproduce the issue (if applicable)
+* Any relevant error messages or screenshots
+* Details about your environment (Python version, OS, library versions)

+We’ll do our best to respond quickly and help resolve any problems.

 ## Citation
 If you use our findings in your work, don't forget to cite our paper: